Zalexanninev15/VitNX/README.md

 ## Description

-Controls for WinForms and a ton of necessary features for fast and easy C# application development (.NET Framework 4.6+)
+Controls for WinForms and a ton of necessary features for fast and easy C# application development (.NET Framework 4.5+).

+## Features

+- There are a huge number of functions for working with various aspects (from the C# programming language itself and work with text to files, web and deep interaction with the Windows System).
+Functions are actually unbelievable much ... and it will be even more 💖
+- A beautiful, undemanding and relatively functional interface also awaits you!
+From progress bars for the console and controls for WinFroms to dialogs and other windows on WinForms with support for cool system features and consuming a minimal amount of resources, taking into account the overall beauty of the UI
+- There is also documentation with comments in the code (see below)

 ## Documentation